intel-lab-lkp/linux/Documentation/arch/x86/mds.rst

    When transitioning from kernel to user space the CPU buffers are flushed on affected CPUs when the mitigation is not disabled on the kernel command line.
-The migitation is enabled through the static key mds_user_clear.
+The migitation is enabled through the feature flag X86_FEATURE_USER_CLEAR_CPU_BUF.

-   The mitigation is invoked in prepare_exit_to_usermode() which covers all but one of the kernel to user space transitions.
-The exception is when we return from a Non Maskable Interrupt (NMI), which is handled directly in do_nmi().

-   (The reason that NMI is special is that prepare_exit_to_usermode() can
-    enable IRQs.
-In NMI context, NMIs are blocked, and we don't want to enable IRQs with NMIs blocked.)
+   The mitigation is invoked just before transitioning to userspace after user registers are restored.
+This is done to minimize the window in which kernel data could be accessed after VERW e.g. via an NMI after VERW.

 2. C-State transition
 ^^^^^^^^^^^^^^^^^^^^^